klundberg/klundberg.github.io/_posts/2018-12-09-pokemon-yellow-arbitrary-code-execution-reference.md

 9. Any Pokemon
 10. Any Pokemon
 11. Any Pokemon

+I chose Box 12 since it's easy to remember that the last box is the special one.
+I recommend not using Box 1, since if you plan to transfer pokemon to the Pokemon Bank service, you'll have to move them to a different box if you don't want to lose them to the bank, unable to bring them back in.

 Whenever you use `ws# #m#`, make sure this box is selected, and make sure if any pokemon you get are sent to this box, that you take it out so that this list is preserved.